deepmodeling/deepmd-kit/doc/train/train-input.rst

 Training Parameters
 ======================================
 .. note::
-   One can load, modify, and export the input file by using our effective web-based tool `DP-GUI <https://deepmodeling.com/dpgui/input/deepmd-kit-2.0>`_ online or hosted using the command line interface :ref:`dp gui <Command line interface>`.
+   One can load, modify, and export the input file by using our effective web-based tool `DP-GUI <https://deepmodeling.com/dpgui/input/deepmd-kit-2.0>`_ online or hosted using the :ref:`command line interface <cli>` :code:`dp gui`.
 All training parameters below can be set in DP-GUI.
 By clicking "SAVE JSON", one can download the input file for furthur training.

 .. dargs::
    :module: deepmd.utils.argcheck